 In case the users of hair dye products have any problems, the FDA encourages them to contact their health care provider and file a report with the FDA.

 Finally, the FDA cannot take action against a coal-tar hair dye, as long as the product comes with a special caution statement and adequate directions for consumers:

 Caution – This product contains ingredients which may cause skin irritation on certain individuals and a preliminary test according to accompanying directions should first be made.
 This product must not be used for dyeing the eyelashes or eyebrows; to do so may cause blindness.

-In conclusion, OWAY is a typical hair dye with typical coal tar hair dyes that may cause allergic reactions and possibly other long-term health problems.
-And yes, out of 40, 6 ingredients are either organic or biodynamic.
-They are oils, extracts, or proteins derived from perilla, cotton, date, hibiscus, jojoba, and wheat, meant to help heal the hair after it goes through a high pH process that damages the hair.
+Yes, 6 out of 40 ingredients are either organic or biodynamic.
+These ingredients are there to decrease the damage that the corrosive hair color ingredients can cause.
 Most hair dyes have some hair conditioning ingredients.
-Knowing what we just discussed here, how important is it that they are organic or biodynamic?
-As much as I am a huge fan of organic farming, I would say, “not very.”
+But with all the other potentially harmful chemicals on the list, how important is it that these six ingredients are organic or biodynamic?
+As much as I am a huge fan of the organic and biodynamic farming, I would say, “not very”.
 And if you have an allergy to wheat, watch out.

 Free 5-Day Hair Color Email Course

 You can learn simple techniques to choose safer permanent hair color and make informed decisions about your hair coloring, which may save you from an allergic reaction that may result in irritation, hair loss, or anaphylactic shock.

 Sign up for this unprecendented 5-day email e-course today!

 P.S.
 You will also receive 20% off on the Permanent Hair Color Rating List.